How is ABN different from other boards?

 Does ABN have an official scientific journal?

 Yes.
 ABN Diplomates receive 2 official journals: Applied Neuropsychology-Adult and Applied Neuropsychology-Child.
-The journal for child neuropsychology was adopted in 2012.
+To access the journals, please log-in and access diplomate-only content.
 Both journals are also available to Affiliate Members of ACPN.

 What is ACPN?